 - Different triggers for each integration.
 You’ll be able to customize at the integration level, meaning you can choose to send all calls to Google Analytics but set something more specific for Slack.

 - Filter by tracking number.
-Send only calls from offline campaigns to Salesforce, and those from keyword pools to Marketo.
+Send only calls from offline campaigns to Salesforce, and those from website pools to Marketo.
 The choice is yours.

 - Filter by call type.
 Choose to only send voicemails, first-time callers, missed calls and voicemails, or all calls.